siemens/embb/doc/tutorial/tutorial.template.md

       mtapi_task_context_t* task_context
       );

-A node handle is retrieved and used by all the following examples like this:
+A node handle is retrieved and used by the following examples like this:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:get_node}

 #### Invoke

-First `Invoke` is used to start two jobs in parallel.
-Two action functions `InvokeA` and `InvokeB` are defined that have no parameters and just increment a global value (`a` and `b`):
+First, we consider `Invoke` to start two jobs in parallel.
+For that purpose, we define two action functions `InvokeA` and `InvokeB` that have no parameters and just increment a global value (`a` and `b`, respectively).
+For `InvokeA`, we have:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:invoke_action}

-The actions are associated with the job ids `JOB_A` and `JOB_B`.
-The job handles are retrieved:
+The actions are associated with the job IDs `JOB_A` and `JOB_B`.
+The job handles are retrieved as follows:

     \\\inputlistingsnippet{../examples/algorithms/heterogeneous.cc:invoke_jobs}